 She had a beautiful Bristol Bay Area lodge with a comfortable great room to gather and unwind after a day fishing on the water.

-I worked with her to create a focal point for the room in the form of a long, decorative oval coffee table that resonated with her whole lodge experience.
+I worked with her to create an artistic coffee table as a focal point for the room in the form of a long, decorative oval coffee table that resonated with her whole lodge experience.

 The decoration on the engraved steel top shows a satisfied brown bear ambling dreamily along the banks of a well-stocked salmon stream.

-Even the table frame’s Alaskan birch magazine rack has ribs shaped like salmon bones drying in the sun.
+I designed the decorative magazine rack with ribs shaped like salmon bones drying in the sun.

 "It felt like it belonged the minute I unpacked it and incorporated it into my lodge. "• Bear Trail Lodge Table "Working with Creative Fires Studio was a great experience!
 I was uncertain as to the type of piece I wanted, Jeff worked with me to create something that was perfect for my lodge.
 The coffee table was designed around things that were important to the lodge experience I offer, it felt like it belonged the minute I unpacked it and incorporated it into my lodge.
 There have been so many expressions of appreciation since it arrived; a true heirloom piece."

 New Design Ideas, New Possibilities for Decorative Tables